followingthefasciaplane/surftieringAI/README.md

 8. Areas where players stop attempting completion after multiple failures in (eg. disconnect, map change, or no time in-zone).
 9. Trends of players giving up on a map at certain sections (suggesting players do not enjoy that section).

+On the contrary, the same logic could also be applied to positives and highlight areas of the map that players enjoy.

 ## Approach

 The approach for this idea would be data-driven and I have drafted some steps for a potential approach outlined below: